holma91/speculate/README.md

 # Tokenized Options (Chainlink Hackathon Spring 2022 Submission)
 ### OBS
-There are definitely bugs in the contracts, use carefully (lol)
+There are definitely bugs in the contracts, use carefully if you are on mainnet (lol)

 ## Summary